IGS/Chiron/pipelines/metacompass/README.md

 The file "metacomposs\_test1.yml" is an example of a typical Metacompass run using example inputs from the workshop tutorial.

+## Output
+The output for the metacompass tool is the output directory itself.
+Within this directory is the FASTA file of contigs and other misc. log files

 ## Misc Notes
 * If running on MacOS/OSX, must provide the following two options:
   * --tmpdir-prefix=./tmp